masterSamu/bookingsystem/README.md

 # bookingsystem
-Full-stack project.
+I created this Full-Stack project by myself to e-commerce company.

 My client has an online shop and she received a lot of booking requests for products from customers via email or Facebook.
 She needed a system to store those bookings.
 This repository shows small example files from the application, to get an idea how it is implemented.

 Main learnings from this project is, that good planning is already half way done.
 I also learned to deploy application to Google App Engine, and use of Cloud SQL.
-And how to keep expenses as low as possible.
+And how to keep running expenses as low as possible.
+I feel that my documentation reading capability increased a lot during this project.

 # Tech used
 - Java (Servlets)